Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 If you have a car loan or lease and your auto insurance ever lapses, your lender won't just wait around — they'll buy a policy for you and add the cost to your loan.
 This practice is called force-placed insurance, and it's one of the most expensive and least protective forms of coverage a driver can end up with.
 In 2024, the CFPB fined Fifth Third Bank $5 million for wrongly placing this coverage on over 37,000 borrowers — proof that the problem is more widespread than most people realize.

-In this guide, you'll learn exactly how force-placed auto insurance works, what triggers it, how much it can cost in 2025 and 2026, and — most importantly — how to avoid or remove it.
+In this guide, you'll learn exactly how force-placed auto insurance works, what triggers it, how much it costs in 2025–2026, and — most importantly — how to avoid or remove it.
+The 2026 national average for full coverage auto insurance is approximately $2,317–$2,697/year (~$193–$225/month), while force-placed policies typically start at $200/month and offer far fewer protections.
 Understanding your rights and responsibilities as a borrower can save you hundreds of dollars and prevent serious financial complications down the road.

 Key Pinch Points